Russian book ban in Ukraine: History

 The law was introduced in the Verkhovna Rada (the Ukrainian parliament) in September 2016.
 It was in spirit the 2015 ban of 38 books from Russia with the purpose of "safeguarding Ukrainian citizens against the use of information warfare and disinformation methods, against the spread of hate ideology, fascism, xenophobia and separatism".
 Among banned were books by Russian nationalists Alexander Dugin, Eduard Limonov and Sergei Glazyev.

 Russian books then accounted for some 60% of the market.
 Bookselling experts predicted considerable disruption, shortages, and the growth of the book black market.

 In August 2017, the Committee banned the import of two novels of Boris Akunin and memoirs of Vladimir Vysotsky, published by a Moscow-based publishing company Zakharov.
 In December 2018, it banned the import of children's books about Russian epic bogatyrs, as well as some memoirs and historical books, also printed in Russia.

 In September 2018, Lviv Regional Council banned public use of Russian-language books, films and songs in the region until Russia's withdrawal from Ukraine.
 The ban was overturned in January 2019 by the Lviv District Court of First Instance, although part of it was confirmed by the Eighth Administrative Court of Appeal in May 2019.
 The Supreme Court of Ukraine ruled on 15 August 2019 that the moratorium on the public use of Russian-language cultural products in the Lviv Oblast was lawful.
 The moratorium was still in force as of February 2022.

+In 2022, a Verkhovna Rada committee announced that 11 million copies of Russian-language books, and a total of 19 million books, had been removed from libraries.